csanjose/Exercise3/README.md

-Second programming assignment of the R course of Coursera
+Third programming assignment of the R course of Coursera